 Working for chiropractors is often challenging but if you like doing injury work and seeing a lot of clients who were in car accidents and who are in pain from sitting too much on the computer, a massage job in a chiropractors office could be what you are looking for.
 Massage and chiropractic work can be very complimentary.
-Massage loosens the tight muscles to help get better adjustments and help the adjustments hold longer.
+Some states require that you work under a chiropractor or other physician in order to bill insurance for massage therapy.

 Here are some of things to consider:

 - May be shorter 1/2 hour or even 15 minute sessions – can you work quickly and efficiently?